redhat-openstack/openstack-puppet-modules/README.md

 ##### `package_ensure`
 Is passed to the package reference.
 Valid values are **present** or a version number.
-Default 'present'
+Default value 'present'

 ##### `package_name`
 Is passed to the package reference.
-Default 'datastax-agent'
+Default value 'datastax-agent'

 ##### `service_ensure`
 Is passed to the service reference.
-Default 'running'
+Default value 'running'

 ##### `service_enable`
 Is passed to the service reference.
-Default 'true'
+Default value 'true'

 ##### `service_name`
 Is passed to the service reference.
-Default 'datastax-agent'
+Default value 'datastax-agent'

 ##### `stomp_interface`
 If the value is changed from the default of *undef* then this is what is set as the stomp_interface setting in **/var/lib/datastax-agent/conf/address.yaml** which connects the agent to an OpsCenter instance.
-Default 'undef'
+Default value 'undef'

 ### Class: cassandra::datastax_repo